 CSU Spur partners on site at Terra

 Together We Grow is a national industry consortium for the U.S. Food and Agriculture sector, building the workforce that will feed the future, with a focus on diversity, equity, and inclusion across a membership that includes many of the largest agribusiness interests in the United States, academic institutions, NGOs, and governmental institutions.
 Together We Grow champions best practices that advance cultures of belonging, engages with members to build inclusive pipelines of talent that will drive future innovation, and elevates awareness of the dynamic, STEM-forward careers offered within the U.S. agriculture industry.
-While Together We Grow will office out of the larger Hydro building, it will work closely with partners in Terra.
+While Together We Grow will office out of the larger Hydro building (open in January 2023), it works closely with partners in Terra.

 Associate Attorney, Navajo Tribal Utility Authority